-Form 8822-B, Change of Address-Business.
-Used by taxpayers to notify the IRS of changes in business mailing address or business location.
+Form 8822-B, Change of Address or Responsible Party-Business.
+Used by taxpayers to notify the IRS of changes in business mailing address, business location, or responsible party.

 Form 8868, Application for Extension of Time To File an Exempt Organization Return.
 Used by an exempt organization to request an automatic 3-month extension of time to file its return and also to apply for an additional (not automatic) 3-month extension if necessary.
 Form 8870, Information Return for Transfers Associated With Certain Personal Benefit Contracts.
 Used to identify those personal benefit contracts for which funds were transferred to the organization, directly or indirectly, as well as the transferors and beneficiaries of those contracts.